muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

-MUON is more expressive than JSON in supporting nominal type systems, such as common "object-oriented" ones, by providing a third generic collection type possrep/syntax **Duo** to explicitly declare in a distinct way that a particular user-defined collection denotes a value or object of some user-defined type or class, while those using JSON tend to overload the meaning of the elements of a JSON `object` to indicate either object type or
+MUON is more expressive than JSON in supporting nominal type systems, such as common "object-oriented" ones, by providing a third generic collection type possrep/syntax **Pair** to explicitly declare in a distinct way that a particular user-defined collection denotes a value or object of some user-defined type or class, while those using JSON tend to overload the meaning of the elements of a JSON `object` to indicate either object type or